EllyC20/ms3-beauty-buys/README.md

 ### Current Features

-* A fixed Navbar, that collapses on medium devices and below to a hamburger menu.
+* A Navbar, that collapses on medium devices and below to a hamburger menu.
 The mobile navbar features a "Home" option as on extremely small device sizes, the user faced difficulty in clicking to the side of the menu to collapse it again.

 * A welcoming "Home Page", detailing the sites purpose and how to use it.
 The "Home Page" features a carousel of product images that encourage the user to visit the review page to find out about the products.